Bethenny Frankel Drops Out Of ‘Real Housewives Of New York,’ Blindsiding Other Cast Members

 I wanted to take a moment to write a personal note to you.
 I am so grateful to you for sticking with me through everything.
 You started this journey with me in my tiny apartment in my late 30s, wondering what would happen to me.
 I was broke, single, had no family and no idea what the future held.
 I had big dreams and I never stopped, but I honestly didn’t know if I would ever get here.
 You helped me to get here.
 I would read your letters and messages and grow from your struggles.
 You would give me your honest opinion about my products and projects and helpful advice about divorce, relationships, motherhood, miscarriages, health, and surviving the death of a loved one and almost my own.
 You have shared your ideas with me and I have been inspired by and learned from you.
 I am fortunate to have created a business and career that some people only dream of.
 I had a beautiful baby girl who is now 9 years old, and she has changed me as a human being.
 I was able to give back and help people all over the world who have been hit with the worst of unforeseen circumstances, which we will all continue together.
 GO for it.
 Whatever it is.
 Reach for your dreams in life and love and make the impossible happen, because it can happen and it WILL happen.
 Come from a place of yes and it’s yours for the taking.
 Thank you so much for your love and support.
 And stay tuned, you haven’t seen the last of me.
 There are many amazing things to come.
 I love you all and am so lucky to have you in my life!
 PS: New York City is still my playground. . ♥️xo♥️ .
 B

 This veteran celebrity also took to Instagram to tell her fans about her fresh plans.
-She made sure to let her 2.1 million followers that although she is leaving the show that takes place in New York, the Big Apple remains her home base.
+She made sure to let her 2.1 million followers know that although she is leaving the show that takes place in New York, the Big Apple remains her home base.

-Meanwhile, Bethenny’s exit surprised the rest of the RHONY cast, according to two ET sources.
+Meanwhile, Bethenny’s exit surprised the rest of the RHONY cast, according to two Entertainment Tonight sources.

 Apparently, when filming for the reality series began on Wednesday, the fact that Frankel wasn’t there blindsided certain colleagues.
-Among them, the main RHONY cast includes Tinsley Mortimer, Dorinda Medley, Sonja Morgan, Ramona Singer and Luann de Lesseps.
+Among them, the main RHONY cast includes Tinsley Mortimer, Dorinda Medley, Sonja Morgan, Ramona Singer, and Luann de Lesseps.

 Meanwhile, Barbara Kavovit — a new face about to appear on the New York version of the Bravo franchise — shared with ET her feelings about the break-out star’s imminent departure.